Breast Implant Illness Tests

 • Silicone is also used in other medical devices (Mirena IUD, penile implants, etc) and they have also had cases of health issues and documented elevated silicon serum.8,9 See here for a story on a woman with a silicone Mirena IUD who displays her elevated silicon serum test results and then retakes the test after detoxification and shows that the silicon levels are no longer detected.

-7. Heavy Metal Testing: for more accurate results it is recommended to use ICP-MS lab analysis methodology.
-These tests can be done by contacting a toxicologist or discussing with your doctor.
-See the list of heavy metals used in the manufacturing process of each breast implant.
-You can show the list of heavy metals for your specific implant to whomever is doing your heavy metal analysis so each metal can be tested for.
-Additionally, The Carlson Company in Colorado is a toxicology lab that can do heavy metal and chemical testing of explanted capsule tissues.
+For more precise testing, it is recommended to use ICP-MS lab analysis, which can be ordered usually through a toxicologist or by consulting your doctor.
+Each implant has a list of heavy metals used in its manufacturing, see list of heavy metals.
+Sharing this list with the testing provider can help tailor the analysis.
+The Carlson Company in Colorado is a toxicology lab that can do heavy metal and chemical testing of explanted capsule tissues.

-A less expensive and more popular test is the Hair Trace Mineral Analysis (HTMA), which shows mineral deficiencies and heavy metal levels from chronic toxic exposure.
+A more affordable and commonly used method is the Hair Trace Mineral Analysis (HTMA), which can show mineral deficiencies and heavy metal levels from chronic toxic exposure.
 This can be done by a functional medicine or naturopathic doctor.
-In the breast implant illness community the main professionals who do a lot of HTMAs are: Pippa Galea and Dawn Strohm.
+Many in the breast implant illness community have worked with Pippa Galea for HTMAs.

-A handful of heavy metals used in the manufacturing process are coming up in high levels in ladies and among them is copper.
-A theory is that silicone chemicals are estrogenic in nature and can cause copper toxicity because there is a link between high copper and high estrogen, therefore copper is related to implants due to estrogen dominance.
-Another theory is that the copper toxicity may be due to the high level of tin in implants (see heavy metals).
-High tin moves zinc out of the body without allowing it to be absorbed, zinc is an antagonist to copper and is needed to keep copper levels low.
-Additionally, having the MTHFR gene mutation can impair detoxification, allowing heavy metals and toxins to accumulate.
+A handful of heavy metals used in the manufacturing process are coming up in high levels in BII women and among them is copper.
+One theory links copper toxicity to silicone’s estrogenic properties.
+Silicone chemicals may act as xenoestrogens – synthetic compounds that mimic estrogen in the body – which can disrupt hormonal balance and contribute to estrogen dominance, a condition associated with higher copper levels and toxicity.
+Another theory suggests copper toxicity may stem from the high tin content in implants (see heavy metals).
+Tin can interfere with zinc absorption, and since zinc is the natural antagonist to copper, low zinc exacerbates copper buildup.
+Women with the MTHFR gene may also have impaired detoxification pathways, allowing heavy metals and toxins to accumulate.
 MTHFR has also been associated with high copper and therefore low zinc.
-Correcting this problem and balancing the ratio is important.
-High coper can be related to adrenal stress, hypothyroid (thyroid gland is very sensitive to copper), lowered immunity, fatigue, depression, hyperactivity, and more.
+Correcting this problem and balancing the ratio can be important.
+Excess copper is linked to symptoms such as adrenal stress, hypothyroidism (as the thyroid is highly sensitive to copper), hormonal imbalances, lowered immunity, anxiety, fatigue, depression, irritability, hyperactivity, and other issues.

-9. Functional medicine and naturopathic doctors are recommended to better understand these tests.
-Environmental doctors are also more equipped with understanding the effects of chronic illness from toxic exposure.
+Functional medicine, naturopathic, and environmental doctors are often better equipped to explore, interpret and apply the findings of these tests.
+They are typically more experienced in understanding the effects of chronic illness from toxic exposure.

-10. If you do not have health insurance or your doctor will not order an ultrasound, check out herscan.com.
-No doctor order is needed.
-The price is $195-$235 depending on the state.
+If you don’t have health insurance or your doctor will not order an ultrasound, HerScan offers self-pay breast ultrasound services without a referral.
+Prices range from $195-$235 depending on the state.
 They move to different cities and states, it changes every month.
 You will need to check their link to see if and when they will be in a city near you.
-The price includes a bilateral breast ultrasound including axillary area, radiologist reading, mailed results, and a CD if anything abnormal is found.
-Mammogram is not effective at detecting breast cancer in those with dense breast tissue.
-Mammogram is also not very effective in detecting breast implant rupture.
+The scan includes a bilateral breast and axillary ultrasound, radiologist report, mailed results, and a CD if anything abnormal is found.
+Note: mammograms are less effective in detecting cancer for women with dense breast tissue or for detecting breast implant rupture.
 MRI is best but very expensive.
-This information is being shared via Breast Implant Victim Advocacy (BIVA).
+Shared via Breast Implant Victim Advocacy (BIVA).

-12. Do you have chronic fatigue?
-Chronic fatigue is one of the most common symptoms.
-This can be from anemia, low iron, low thyroid hormone, weak adrenal function, reproductive hormone imbalances, low vitamin B12 and other nutritional deficiencies, chronic infections, impaired detoxification and an overloaded liver, heavy metal toxicity, mold exposure, allergies, intestinal dsybiosis, mitochondrial dysfunction, and excessive physical or emotional stress.
-Breast implants create artificial disturbance that disrupts the natural systems.
+Chronic fatigue is one of the most reported symptoms of BII.
+It may stem from various causes including anemia, low iron, low thyroid hormone, adrenal fatigue, reproductive hormone imbalances, low vitamin B12 and other nutritional deficiencies, chronic infections, impaired detoxification and an overloaded liver, heavy metal toxicity, mold exposure, allergies, intestinal dsybiosis, mitochondrial dysfunction, and excessive physical or emotional stress.
+Breast implants create artificial disturbance that disrupts the body’s natural systems.

-13. Micronutrient testing: vitamin, mineral, and antioxidant deficiencies occur when the immune system is weakened, such as in the presence of the foreign body immune interference that occurs with breast implants.
+Immune stress caused by implants can lead to vitamin, mineral, and antioxidant deficiencies.
 “SpectraCell’s Micronutrient tests measure the function of 35 nutritional components including vitamins, antioxidants, minerals and amino acids within our white blood cells.
 Scientific evidence shows us that analyzing the white blood cells gives us the most accurate analysis of a body’s deficiencies.”
-Often times with breast implant illness women are frustrated that generalized lab work appears normal, therefore looking deeper at micronutrient deficiency tests, such as this one and/or the hair mineral test analysis, can help provide further insight on the imbalances that go on and how to manage nutrients and foods to support the body.
+Often times with BII, women are frustrated that generalized lab work appears normal, therefore deeper testing through micronutrient deficiency tests and/or hair mineral test analysis can help provide further insight on the imbalances.

 International: